I am impelled not to squeak like a grateful and frightened mouse, but to roar...

 Marty parks the car at the shop and pulls Natalie out.
 He tells her that they all want him to change back but he likes what he is and then hauls her inside.
 Nick and Hank pull up outside and find Natalie's discarded purse, and realize that Marty has Natalie with her.
 They go inside and search the place, calling on Marty to give up.
 Searching the shop, they finally locate Marty and tell him to release Natalie.
 Crying, Marty looks in the mirror and sees himself as his father.
 He yells that he isn't his father, releases Natalie, and crawls under a table and back into the maze of aisles.
 Nick goes after him and easily captures him, and tells him that they know Marty's father is dead.
 Sobbing, Marty says that he was dead but he's not, and that he's everywhere no matter how many times he kills him.
 When Nick says that he knows who Marty really is, Marty insists that nobody knows him.

 When Nick comes home that night, he learns that Juliette went to see the woman.
 Juliette says that the woman was afraid of her and wonders why, but Nick doesn't have a good answer for her.
 She wishes she knew who the woman was but is comforted by the fact that she knows who Nick is.

-Nick goes to see the injured Eddie, who explains that the people that attacked him were trying to send a message.
-He shows Nick a piece of paper with the scythe symbol on it, and warns him that they're not happy that Eddie is messing with the status quo.
-Nick says that he won't ask for his help anymore but Eddie refuses to run and tells Nick to ask him for all the help he needs.
-As he offers Nick a beer, Eddie promises that the next time they'll be ready for them.
+Nick goes to see the injured Monroe, who explains that the people that attacked him were trying to send a message.
+He shows Nick a piece of paper with the scythe symbol on it, and warns him that they're not happy that Monroe is messing with the status quo.
+Nick says that he won't ask for his help anymore but Monroe refuses to run and tells Nick to ask him for all the help he needs.
+As he offers Nick a beer, Monroe promises that the next time they'll be ready for them.